trdroid/AngularJS-Sample-Apps/students-courses-app/README.md

 ![](_misc/XHR%20cannot%20be%20made%20-%20sources%20delivered.png)

-Notice that the origin is null
+Notice that the Origin is null

 ![](_misc/XHR%20cannot%20be%20made%20-%20students.png)